baartmans2/VideoBuilder/README.md

 - Google Custom Search API for automatically retrieving images.
   It is currently designed towards automatically creating short, educational wildlife videos aimed towards children.

+Examples of videos generated using VideoBuilder can be found on [this channel](https://www.youtube.com/channel/UCtbW78gAVAoHKlgfZ8oCamg)

 ## Quickstart Guide

 1. Clone the project and cd into the project directory: